rajbos/rajbos.github.io/_posts/2018-07-20-chocolatey-server-azure.md

 date: 2018-07-20
 ---

 Recently I wanted to demo an example of how you can rollout [Chocolatey](https://chocolatey.org/) packages via your own choco server.
 Sometimes we cannot save every binary in VSTS to use it in a pipeline as an artifact and therefor I needed a different artifact server.
-Chocolatey provides a NuGet wrapper around binaries that you can easliy track different versions with.
+Chocolatey provides a NuGet wrapper around binaries that you can easily track different versions with.

-Since that worked out an I now have a local document with the neccesary steps to do so, I wanted to share that for later reuse.
+Since that worked out an I now have a local document with the necessary steps to do so, I wanted to share that for later reuse.

 ![chocolatey](/images/chocolatey.png)